 You also need to schedule a diagnostic evaluation if you have diabetes and develop foot issues like:

 If you notice discoloration in your skin, swelling, or other signs of an infection, schedule an appointment without delay to prevent a worsening of your condition.

 What can I expect during a diabetic foot care consultation?

 During your initial consultation, our team reviews your medical history and discusses the treatments you're on to control your diabetes.
 They also physically examine your feet to identify any issues that need treatment.

 If you have blisters or ulcers that need treatment, the team cleans the area and creates a treatment plan to help you heal.

-The podiatrists also provide comprehensive resources to prevent diabetic foot complications, such as:
+Dr. Shah or Dr. Khan also provide comprehensive resources to prevent diabetic foot complications, such as: